MarkoSokser/Inform7-Jigsaw-game/story.md

 		say "You survived - at a terrible cost.";
 	continue the action.

-Instead of going south from the Exit Hall when the exit door is collapsed:
+Instead of going south from the Exit Hall when the cell exit door is collapsed:
 	say "The ceiling has completely collapsed.
 There is no way back.".